okiabrian123/automation-test-scripts/README.md

 Example Automation Test Script Mobile Browser with Appium in Java : https://github.com/okiabrian123/Automation-Test-Mobile-Browser

-# Automation Web Testing Script With Selenium in Java
+# Automation Test With Selenium in Java - Web Testing
 This project contains automation test scripts using Selenium WebDriver.
 The framework supports multiple browsers such as Chrome, Firefox, and Safari, and can be run using Maven.

 ## Prerequisites